The Mortal Storm: Production

 The film is based on the 1937 novel The Mortal Storm by the British writer Phyllis Bottome, who had moved to Austria in 1924 when her husband Alban Ernan Forbes Dennis was posted there.
-Dennis was a British diplomat and a MI6 station head with responsibility for Austria, Hungary and Yugoslavia.
+Dennis was a British diplomat and an MI6 station head with responsibility for Austria, Hungary and Yugoslavia.
 In 1930, she moved to Munich.
 She witnessed the rise of fascism, the rise to power of the Nazi party and the transformation of Nazi Germany.

 The film's script diverged considerably from the story told in the book, but Bottome felt that the film retained the book's essence.
 However, Bottome wrote: "What it is to be a Nazi has been shown with unequivocal sincerity and life-likeness, but in the scene between the Jewish professor and his son, Rudi, there was a watering down of courage.
 Those familiar with the father’s definition of a good Jew will miss its full significance in the film because the central idea has been overlaid by insignificant words."

-The Mortal Storm was one of the few directly anti-Nazi Hollywood films released before the American entry into World War II in December 1941.
+The Mortal Storm was the only MGM movie to explicitly criticize the Nazi regime before America’s entry into World War II in December 1941.
+The film, however, made only oblique references to its antisemitic policies.

 The Freya Roth character is the daughter of a Junker mother and a "non-Aryan" father.
 It is implied that Freya, her father and Rudi are Jews, but the word "Jew" is never actually used, and they are identified as "non-Aryans."
-Erich and Otto von Rohn are not "non-Aryan", but they must fear guilt by association.
-The film infuriated the Nazi government; as a result, all MGM films were subsequently banned in Germany.
+However, in the scene where professor Roth is visited by his wife in the concentration camp, the sleeves of his shirt bear the large letter J (possibly to represent the yellow Star of David that Jews were forced by the Nazis to wear on their clothing).